nourimeals/website/README.md

 - Read the requirements and instructions

 2. Copy all items in `./docker` to project root directory
-- If you're on Windows, you can use `launch_docker.ps1` and skip to step 4.
 3. Create the docker image and container
 ```bash
 docker-compose -f docker-compose.yml up -d --build